shensquared/setrock/README.md

 **So why OIDC?**

 Petrock models itself after `oidc.mit.edu`, which was an another MIT authentication service that uses the [OpenID Connect](https://www.pingidentity.com/en/resources/identity-fundamentals/authentication-authorization-standards/openid-connect.html) protocol.
 OIDC is an open-source protocol that has widespread library support across many different programming languages.
 In addition, we believe it's easier to use and understand for student web developers.
+OIDC is also used in other authentication services like [Shimmer](https://shimmer.csail.mit.edu/) (operated by CSAIL) that powers most of Course 6 websites and CSAIL services.

 In addition, the Petrock project will be continually supported by **SIPB**, which is a student club responsible for other dependable services like: [Hydrant](http://hydrant.mit.edu/), [Courseroad](https://courseroad.mit.edu/road/$defaultroad$), and [Scripts](https://scripts.mit.edu/).